llllkkkk0/kexinlin/INSTALL.md

 Now, feel free to customize the theme however you like (don't forget to change the name!).
 Also, your changes should be automatically rendered in real-time (or maybe after a few seconds).

+While the container is running you can visit `http://localhost:8080/admin` to manage pages, posts, and data files through the bundled Jekyll Admin UI.

 > Beta: You can also use the slimmed docker image with a size below 100MBs and exact same functionality.
 Just use `docker compose -f docker-compose-slim.yml up`

 ### Build your own docker image